Cardinals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have been underdogs in 68 games this season and have come away with the win 30 times (44.1%) in those contests.
+- The Cardinals have won in 31, or 44.9%, of the 69 contests they have been named as odds-on underdogs this year.

-- St. Louis is 5-5 this season when entering a game as the underdog by +145 or more on the moneyline.
+- St. Louis has a record of 21-25 in games where sportsbooks have it as underdogs of at least +105 on the moneyline.

-- The moneyline set for this matchup implies the Cardinals have a 40.8% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that the Cardinals have a 48.8% chance of pulling out a win.

-- So far this season, St. Louis and its opponents have hit the over in 71 of its 146 games with a total.
+- St. Louis and its opponents have gone over the total this season in 71 of its 147 opportunities.

-- The Cardinals are 2-8-0 against the spread in their 10 games that had a posted line this season.
+- The Cardinals have posted a record of 2-8-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!